technovistalimited/shongjukti/readme.md

 ## UI (User Interface)

-Design is not the primary concern of the package, and is not implemented as visible in the screenshots.
+The design is not the primary concern of the package and is not implemented as visible in the screenshots.

 ✔️ **_The basic functional UI with no blocking UX is implemented._**